-8 women reveal how they dealt with stinky keto breath
+8 women talk keto breath and how they dealt with the stench

 “The keto diet results in the body going into ketosis, which is a metabolic state where energy comes from the breakdown of fat instead of carbohydrates (which are withheld in the diet),” Dr. Wider said.
 “People may have keto diet breath, which some people describe as smelling like nail polish remover (one of the breakdown products).”

 If you want to try the keto diet but don’t want to deal with the funky side effects, we talked with some women about how they have fought back against keto breath.
 Most women we spoke to reported that keto breath went away after the first few weeks and was a sign that their body had entered ketosis, which is the whole point of the diet and may give you a sense of accomplishment.
 Yet, if you don’t want to have people talking about your breath behind your back (’cause, you know, they absolutely will), here are some tips from women who battled the keto breath beast and lived to tell the tale with fresh breath—all while staying within their carb limit.